takenet/blip-chat-android/README.md

 ### Hiding Menu

 BLiP Chat android sdk has a menu that can be hidden.
-To do that you only need to set hideMenu property of BlipOptions.
+To do that you only need to set hideMenu property of BlipOptions. *This menu is visible by default.*

 ```java
 BlipOptions blipOptions = new BlipOptions();